 A selection from New Recital Pageants, Bk.
 3 by D. Waxman

-Students who have been accepted as piano principals into the music major or minor should meet with their assigned Music Dept. adviser, or inquire in the Music Dept Office (FA 164), each semester prior to registration.
-In addition, each student is responsible for carefully reading the Music Dept. entry in the UALR Undergraduate Bulletin and the semester Schedule of Classes.
-Expedient completion of the BA or BM music degree depends upon the student being organized and staying well-informed at all times.
+Students who have been accepted as piano principals into the music major or minor should meet with their assigned music program adviser each semester prior to registration.
+In addition, each student is responsible for carefully reading the Music Program entry in the UA Little Rock Undergraduate Catalog and the semester Schedule of Classes.
+Expedient completion of the B.A. music degree depends upon the student being organized and staying well-informed at all times.

-3226 = 2nd Year Major Study, or minor or elective student with equivalent skill level in piano technique and repertoire, 2 semesters.
+3226: 2nd Year Major Study, or minor or elective student with equivalent skill level in piano technique and repertoire, 2 semesters.
 By passing jury for MUPR 2226 only.
-(Required for BM to prepare the junior recital.)

-4226 = Optional 3rd Year Major Study BA, 2 semesters.
+4226: Optional 3rd Year Major Study BA, 2 semesters.
 By passing jury for MUPR 3226 only.
-(May be repeated for a 4th year if desired in BA.
-Required for BM to prepare the senior recital.)
+(May be repeated for a 4th year if desired)

-BA music majors must complete 8 credit hours of applied study, at least 4 hours each of MUPR 2226 and 3226.
-In addition, BA music majors must perform at least once per year in Student Recital Hour.
-BM music majors must complete 16 credit hours of applied study, at least 8 hours of which must be MUPR 3226 and 4226.
+B.A. music majors must complete 8 credit hours of applied study, at least 4 hours each of MUPR 2226 and 3226.
+In addition, B.A. music majors must perform at least once per year in Student Recital Hour.

 Performance is an important part of the learning experience in classical piano studies.
-Students perform at lessons, in studio class, in UALR Student Recital Hour, and in performance examinations known as juries.
+Students perform at lessons, in studio class, in UA Little Rock Student Recital Hour, and in performance examinations known as juries.

 Classical piano principals are expected to perform once per year in a public performance such as Student Recital Hour.
-Repertoire for performance must be music studied at UALR, either solo or duet.
-(Scholarship students are required to perform once per semester.)
+Repertoire for performance must be music studied at UA Little Rock, either solo or duet.
+Scholarship students are required to perform once per semester.
 With permission of the instructor, performance equivalencies may be substituted for public performance in an event such as Student Recital Hour.